-9. Smoking and Controlled Substances, including Vaping
+10. Smoking and Controlled Substances, including Vaping

-- 9.1.
+- 10.1.
 In accordance with part 1 of the Health Act 2006, all schools/academies in the Trust are smoke-free and vape free environments.
 Parents/carers, visitors, staff and pupils are instructed not to smoke or vape on school/academy grounds.
-Pupils are not permitted to bring smoking materials, vaping materials, or nicotine products into the school/academy. - 9.2.
-The Trust has a zero-tolerance policy on illegal drugs, legal highs and other controlled substances.
-Where incidents with pupils related to controlled substances occur, the school/academy will follow the procedures outlined in the local Behaviour Policy/Procedures and Child Protection and Safeguarding Policy.
+Pupils are not permitted to bring smoking materials, vaping materials, or nicotine products into the school/academy. - 10.2.
+The Trust will not accept illegal drugs, legal highs and other controlled substances on any of its sites.
+Where incidents with pupils related to controlled substances occur, the school/academy will follow the procedures outlined in the Trust's Behaviour Policy and Safeguarding and Child Protection Policy.